What does Binyamin mean?

 Binyamin /bi-nyam-in/ [4 sylls.] as a name for boys is of Hebrew derivation, and the meaning of Binyamin is "son of the right hand; son of the south; son of my old age".
 Binyamin is a version of Benjamin (Hebrew) with the prefix Biny-.
 See also Zev.

 Binyamin has 27 more different relations via Benjamin: Ben▼, Benejamen, Beniamino, Benjaman▼, Benjamen, Benjamino, Benjamon, Benjee, Benjey, Benji, Benjie, Benjiman▼, Benjimen, Benjy, Benn, Bennie▼, Benno, Benny▼, Benyamino, Bibi, Binyamino, Jamin, Veniamin, Venyamin, Yamin, Yamino and Yemin.Kreatif forms: Bainyamin, Beaunyamin, Bonyamin. [more]

 Binyamin is an uncommon first name for men.
 Binyamin is a rare surname too for both adults and children.
 (2000 U.S. Census)

 Shown below is a comparison of the usage of the boy name Binyamin and associated names.
-Prominent variation forms of Binyamin (#unlisted) are Ben (#723 last year), Benjaman, Benjamin (#12), Benjiman, Bennie and Benny.
+Prominent variation forms of Binyamin (not ranked) are Ben (#723 last year), Benjaman, Benjamin (#12), Benjiman, Bennie and Benny.
 Variants like Jamin are seldom used.
 Usage of these boy names reached its peak during 1880-1889 (usage of 0.6613%) and is now significantly less (usage 0.2108%, down 68.1%), with the forms Ben, Benjaman, Benjiman, Bennie and Benny becoming somewhat outmoded.
 (Top 1000 Birth Names Records, 2014)